 Mark Kaufman

 Mark Kaufman is an award-winning journalist and the science editor at Mashable.
-With a background in communicating science as a ranger with the National Park Service, Mark has transitioned to reporting, aiming to educate the public about various scientific topics such as earth sciences, space, biodiversity, and health.
-He can be reached at mkaufman@mashable.com.
+After working as a ranger with the National Park Service, focusing on communicating science to visitors, he began his reporting career in order to educate the public about various scientific topics such as earth sciences, space, biodiversity, and health.
+Mark's articles often highlight unique aspects of scientific discoveries and provide readers with clear summaries of complex research.
+He has covered numerous stories related to NASA's missions and findings, demonstrating his expertise in space science reporting.
+You can reach Mark at mkaufman@mashable.com.

 The Daily's Verdict